Faculty, Part-Time Lecturer, and Instructor Resources

 - Photo ID, and

-- ID application signed by Sharon Fortin, Director of Business Administration & Human Resources
+- ID application signed by Madelaine Corcoran, Director of Business Administration & Human Resources

-Please check the Rutgers web site, http://ruconnection.rutgers.edu/ for further information.
+Please check the Rutgers website, https://ipo.rutgers.edu/publicsafety/online-photo-submission for further information.

 Please note that ID card activation is necessary to gain entrance to CSB parking/building/office.
-Please contact Keri Ferreira in room 192 with any questions.
+Please contact Keri Ferreira with any questions.

 Faculty and PTLs are required to hold two hours of advising hours per course per week at a designated location on campus.
-Please provide your advising hours to Claire Padovano by the end of the first week of classes.
+Please provide your advising hours to Lynn Astorga, Director of PTL Faculty by the end of the first week of classes.
 This information will be made available to students and staff.
 It is the faculty member’s responsibility to inform staff of any change in those hours.
 The Associate Dean of the Faculty will monitor and remedy this policy.

 Class schedules are set one year in advance and due to minimal space, are very difficult to change.
 If it is necessary to make any change to your class time and/or location, you must contact your program director as soon as possible.